-- No spiked shoes or high heels over 2 inches. - Skirt or dress length must be knee length or longer. - No low-cut or see-through blouses. - No clothing that exposes undergarments or midriffs. - No long jewelry that may interfere with patient interaction.
+- Closed toe shoes that allow the ATS to perform any care within their scope of practice. - Skirt or dress of appropriate length to be able to perform all skills. - No low-cut or see-through clothing. - No clothing that exposes undergarments or midriffs. - No jewelry that may interfere with patient interaction.